Sound technical content, curated with aloha by

 A. Now that's funny!

-Thanks for the inside info on gold record manufacturing, Geoff.
 If I recall the terminology properly, a copper or nickel "mother" is electroformed from the original lacquer master and could in principle be used for stamping.
 But due to high volume needs, it's more common to electroform one or more "fathers" from the mother, and then electroform a number of "daughters" / "stampers" from the fathers.
 It sounds like the fathers would be the right polarity or sex to play just like a vinyl record.

 The Great Gatsby is an excellent movie (and if you see it in 3D you'll appreciate the artwork on that album cover!).
 The music was good!
-Although rap does little for me, the director explains that jazz was new & avant-garde back in Gatsby days, but the bohemian feel he is trying to convey would be completely lost if the featured music was what has become by now just elevator music.
+Although rap does nothing for me, the director explains that jazz was new & avant-garde back in Gatsby days, but the bohemian feel he is trying to convey would be completely lost if the featured music was what has become by now just elevator music.
 His claim is that rap is to today's ears what jazz was to people's ears in the 1920's -- or something like that -- so that's why rap rather than jazz is in this movie about the 1920's :-)

 Regards,